On Being A Poet

 For me, the literary genre most difficult to produce is the poem.
 Imagine putting together the elements of meter, rhyme scheme, sound and imagery… weaving your words together metaphorically and figuratively.

-My best poems are written in Filipino.
-I’ve been trying to write good ones in English but I have to admit it’s a mighty struggle.
+My best poems are written in my mother tongue – Filipino.
+I’ve been trying to write poetry in English but I have to admit that it’s a mighty struggle.
 I’m not sure if for example the following quatrain makes sense:

 Whisper your woes on the flicker